julianallenderussek/autopal/README.md

 For populating the database make sure to first be able to run the backend project succesfully, created a database inside your local MongoDb instance and have setup your .env files inside the backend project

 After completing the steps mentioned above.
-Run `npm run test`
+Run `npm run seed`

-# Backend unit testing:
+# Backend unit and integration testing:
 The backend project has unit and integration test in place using the npm libraries Jest and Supertest.
 To run the unit test in the backend. `cd server` and then run the test script `npm run test` or `npm run testWatch` if you want to run the test in watch mode.